Skip to content

-Poisoning in dogs: recognising the symptoms and potential dangers
+Poisoning in dogs: recognizing symptoms and sources of danger

-If your dog has been poisoned, it is important to act fast.
-Find out how to quickly recognise the symptoms of poisoning in dogs.
-In this interview, Dr. vet med.
-Simone Radicke, a specialist veterinarian for animal nutrition and dietetics, explains what dangers there are for dogs in everyday life and what to do in an emergency situation where your dog has ingested a poisonous substance.
+If your dog has been poisoned, you need to act quickly.
+Find out how to quickly recognize symptoms of poisoning in dogs.
+In this interview, Dr. Simone Radicke, veterinary specialist for animal nutrition and dietetics, explains the dangers for dogs in everyday life and what you should do in an emergency if your dog has ingested poisonous substances.

-In this animonda interview you will find out
+In the animonda interview you can find outcsm_animonda_tierischer-ratgeber-hund_Dr_vet_med_Simone_Radicke_5658a4c07b

-1. what substances are poisonous for your dog
+1. which substances are poisonous for your dog

 2. what symptoms a dog shows in the event of poisoning

-3. what to do if your dog has been poisoned
+3. what you can do if your dog has been poisoned

-4. how poisoning can be treated in your four-legged friend
+4. how to treat poisoning in your four-legged friend

 These substances can cause poisoning in dogs

-animonda: What are the possible sources of danger for poisoning in dogs?
+animonda: What are the dangers of poisoning in dogs?

 Dr. vet med.
-Simone Radicke: Potential dangers for poisoning in dogs are present everywhere.
-In the home, certain foods can be dangerous for your pet; other major potential sources of danger are chemical and plant toxins.
-Especially when you take your dog for a walk, chemical toxins such as rat poison or slug pellets can pose a potential danger.
+Simone Radicke: Dangers lurk everywhere.
+Certain foodsin the household can be dangerous.
+Other major sources of danger are chemical and plant toxins.
+Chemical poisons such as rat poison or slug pellets can be particularly dangerous when walking your dog.

 animonda: What can poison a dog?

 Dr. vet med.
-Simone Radicke: Among the vegetables that need to be mentioned are onions (raw and cooked) and garlic.
-As regards fruit, you should not give your dog grapes or raisins, even though it is not yet known what triggers the poisoning.
+Simone Radicke: Onions (raw and cooked) and garlic should be mentioned as vegetables.
+Grapes and raisins should not be fed as fruit, although it is not yet known what triggers the poisoning.
 Walnuts and macadamia nuts are also critical.
-Caffeine, found in coffee and cola, is also not suitable for dogs.
-The same applies to chocolate: here it is the theobromine that is harmful from a body weight of 20 mg/kg and above.
-Dog owners should also be careful with sugar substitutes.
-Birch sugar (xylitol) is definitely not intended or suitable for dogs.
-So never give your dog sugar-free chewing gum, because even 50 mg of xylitol per kg of body weight is enough to poison your pet.
+Caffeine, which is contained in coffee and cola, is also not for dogs.
+And neither is chocolate.
+Here it is theobromine, which is harmful above 20 mg/kg body weight.
+You should also be careful with sugar substitutes.
+Birch sugar or xylitol are definitely not intended or suitable for dogs.
+So do not give sugar-free chewing gum to dogs, because 50 mg xylitol per kg body weight is sufficient.

-animonda: How quickly does poisoning occur in a dog?
+animonda: How quickly does poisoning become apparent in dogs?

 Dr. vet med.
-Simone Radicke: The development of poisoning in dogs is always dependent on the amount and type of toxin.
-Regardless of the amount of poison ingested, the dog should always be taken to the vet.
-The faster, the better.
+Simone Radicke: The development of poisoning definitely depends on the dose and the type of poison.
+Regardless of the amount of poison ingested, the dog should always be presented to a vet.
+The quicker the better.

 Possible symptoms of poisoning in dogs